 We can only accomplish our goals if everyone is focused on their responsibilities each and every day.
 To do less is not respecting your coworkers, everyone must participate to reach our potential.

 We are creating an innovative culture.
 We invite many opinions and all must be heard and respected.
-The way to choose which direction we select must be driven by objective evidence.
+The way to choose which direction must be driven by objective evidence.

 It started with a single spark, an idea that formed in the mind of the late Ardelle Glaze who, at the time, was a former research scientist.
 The moment he established Fort Wayne Metals, Inc. a heavy emphasis was placed on research and innovation.
 He was a contributor within the wire industry from the start – one of his first ventures was improving a magnetic wire created for recording purposes.
 Although it was later replaced by the recording tape that we use today, that magnetic wire was just the beginning.

-Ardelle continued his innovative spirit into the ‘60’s, when he developed and later received his first patent for the drawn brazed strand (DBS®) that revolutionized leads.
+Ardelle continued his innovative spirit into the 1960s, when he developed and later received his first patent for the Drawn Brazed Strand (DBS®) that revolutionized leads.

 With only five wire drawing machines and one furnace, Fort Wayne Metals Research Products Corp began to create the mold for which we set our wire drawing standards to this day.

-In 1985, Ardelle’s son, Scott, was appointed CEO and has carried on his father's innovative mindset within the Fort Wayne Metals' family.
-Soon after, Fort Wayne Metals developed a metal-to-metal composite that has enabled the ability to match dissimilar materials in order to provide a variety of properties in a single wire system called DFT®.
+In 1985, Ardelle’s son, Scott, was appointed CEO and has carried on his father's innovative mindset within the Fort Wayne Metals family.
+Soon after, Fort Wayne Metals developed DFT® composites that have enabled the ability to match dissimilar materials in order to provide a variety of properties in a single system called DFT® wire.